scottmunday84/PHPTables/README.md

 ## Mapping

 To render cells within the table, you map to a cell selection.
 The selection is a string separated by a comma (,) to split the column (x) selection by the row (y) selection.
 Indices start at 0 in either dimension.
-For example:

-"5,3"

-...would select the cell at index 5 (6th column) and index 3 (4th row), assuming the cell exists on the table.
+For example the selection "5,3" selects the cell at index 5 (6th column) and index 3 (4th row), assuming the cell exists on the table.
 A selection language shorthand has been built for convenience.

 * first: First column/row.
 * last: Last column/row.